Decision modes¶

 | Meeting (planned) | Other | Direct dialogue | Variable | Variable |

-| Individual decision (planned) | Other | Autonomy | Very fast | Medium–High |
+| Role-based decision | Other | Authority from role | Very fast | Medium–High |

 Choosing a mode¶